Welcome to the English Department

 The Department of English sponsors an annual writing competition honoring West Valley College's best student writers enrolled in composition and literature courses.
 The winning essays are published in The West Valley College Best Essays hard copy and online anthology, and the top three winners may be awarded a cash prize.

 The West Valley College Department of English privileges and supports effective writing, and that is why the contest and anthology are so important; they celebrate and illustrate that our students work diligently to understand and hone the skills that enable them to write perceptively and creatively.

-Students can submit up to three essays written for any of their WVC English composition or literature courses taken within that academic year.
+Students can submit up to two essays written for any of their WVC English composition or literature courses taken within that academic year.
 The panel of judges consists of at least three English faculty members and at least one WVC student who intends to major in English.
 They read and rank the essays anonymously.

 One piece of artwork is chosen for the front cover of the Anthology.
 Students in ARTS 55 are encouraged to submit artwork.

 - The contestant must have written the essay for an English course at WVC during the academic year in which it was submitted.

 - DEADLINE: Entries will be accepted until 11:59 PM on the first Friday in June.

 - Entries will be submitted online in .doc format.

 - Each entry must be original, previously unpublished work of the contestant.

 - Contestants may not submit more than two (2) entries.